utreexo/biptreexo/utreexo-accumulator-bip.md

 We label positions starting at 0 on the bottom left, incrementing as we traverse the bottom row from left to right, and then continue on to higher rows.
 There may be gaps in the label numbers when moving up a row; the label numbers are "padded out" to the next perfect tree that could encompass the entire forest.

-For example, an accumulator state with N=3 will look like so:
+For example, a forest with 8 leaves will have a single tree and positions will be labeled like this:

 ```
 14